wonarii/CART210-glossary/glossary.md

 [^zilincanSEO]: Zilincan, Jakub.
 2015.
 “Search Engine Optimization.”
 In Proceedings of the CBU International Conference, 3:506–10.
 Accessed January 29, 2025. https://doi.org/10.12955/cbup.v3.645

 [^santhoshSEO]:Santhosh, R.2018.
 “A Survey on Search Engine Optimization and Google's Search Engine Algorithms”.
 International Journal of Distributed and Cloud Computing 6, no. 1: 11.
 Accessed January 29, 2025. https://concordiauniversity.on.worldcat.org/atoztitles/link?genre=article&issn=23216840&title=International%20Journal%20of%20Distributed%20%26%20Cloud%20Computing&volume=6&issue=1&date=20180101&atitle=A%20Survey%20on%20Search%20Engine%20Optimization%20and%20Google%27s%20Search%20Engine%20Algorithms.&spage=11&pages=11-18&ID=doi:&id=pmid:&sid=EBSCO:Computers%20%26%20Applied%20Sciences%20Complete&au=Santhosh%2C%20R

+## UNIX

+UNIX is a multiuser, multitasking operating system developed in the late 1960s and early 1970s at AT&T's Bell Labs by Ken Thompson, Dennis Ritchie, and others.
+Known for its simplicity, portability, and powerful capabilities, UNIX has been influential in the development of many modern operating systems.[^raymond03art]

+UNIX was created at AT&T's Bell Labs in the late 1960s by Ken Thompson, Dennis Ritchie, and others.
+The name “UNIX” is a pun on “Multics,” an earlier operating system project, reflecting its creators' intent to develop a simpler, more streamlined system.[^salus94quarter]

+In new media studies, UNIX is significant because it provides a stable and flexible platform for various digital media applications.
+Its design principles have influenced the development of tools and systems that support multimedia processing, web hosting, and content creation.
+The UNIX philosophy of building simple, modular tools that can be combined in complex ways aligns with the collaborative and participatory nature of new media.[^mcilroy78unix]

+Many contemporary operating systems, such as Linux and macOS, are derived from or influenced by UNIX.
+These systems are widely used in media production, web development, and other digital content creation fields.
+The command-line interface and scripting capabilities of UNIX allow for efficient processing and manipulation of media files, making it a preferred choice for professionals in the industry.

+[^raymond03art]: Raymond, Eric S. 2003. _The Art of Unix Programming_.
+Addison-Wesley.

+[^salus94quarter]: Salus, Peter H. 1994. _A Quarter Century of Unix_.
+Addison-Wesley.

+[^mcilroy78unix]: McIlroy, M. D. 1978.
+"Unix Time-Sharing System: Foreword." _The Bell System Technical Journal_ 57 (6): 1899–1904.

 ## Virtual Environment